-LYNX completed an update to its Human Services Transportation Plan in 2019.
-The LYNX Human Services Transportation Plan has been incorporated into this TDSP as Attachment 6.
+LYNX completed an update to its Human Services Transportation Plan concurrently with this annual update to the TDSP.
+The 2022 LYNX Human Services Transportation Plan has been incorporated into this TDSP as Attachment 6.

 Local Level Roles and Responsibilities

 MetroPlan Orlando, the local Metropolitan Planning Organization (MPO) is the Designated Official Planning Agency (DOPA) appointed by the Commission.
 MetroPlan Orlando is required to establish the TDLCB to provide information, advice, and direction to the CTC.
 MetroPlan Orlando performs this role with its TDLCB which reviews and makes recommendations on the delivery of TD services for Orange, Osceola, and Seminole counties.
 The TDLCB meets quarterly, at a minimum, to review and provide recommendations on service, safety, eligibility, and grievances which may be brought to them regarding the service delivery.
 The TDLCB is also responsible for reviewing and approving the five-year TDSP and the associated annual updates at the local level.
 After TDLCB approval, the CTD completes the TDSP review and approval process.